AllanJamil/alm02-allan-pedram/README.md

 #### Jenkinsfiledeployment

-Use the Jenkinsfiledeployment for deploying the application directly on jenkins.
+Use the "Jenkinsfiledeployment" for deploying the application directly on jenkins.
 The file contains only one stage with the command to run the application.

 ```typescript
 stage ('Deploy') {